rubelyn/documentation/source/_docs/mysql-access.md

 #### Can I put unique tables in the Pantheon database?

-Pantheon places no restrictions on the contents of the database.
+No. Pantheon places no restrictions on the contents of the database.